viniciussoaresti/whativelearned/webdevelopment/frontend/frameworks/react.md

 }
 ```

+### Context API:

+When developing a react application, there's often the need to share information between components, for example on the podcastr project, between a 'play' action on the episode description component, and the player component.

 ## Starting:

 There's two easy ways to create a new React application.
 [Create React App](https://create-react-app.dev/) (template) and [Next.js](https://nextjs.org/) (framework).